 Start Small

-Many entrepreneurs, such as myself, are actually risk averse.
-We don’t bet the store on some new product or services.
+Many entrepreneurs, such as myself, are actually risk-averse.
+We don’t bet the store on some new product or service.
 Rather we start out small, taking a series of incremental steps.
 If our product-in-development doesn’t take off, we have time to adjust it or kill it, and move on to another initiative.

 I advise the same when making personal changes.
-I don’t recommend telling the boss the shove it, selling your house and, moving to Madagascar.
+I don’t recommend, for example, telling the boss to shove it, selling your house, and moving to Madagascar.

 For most people, making a small meaningful change is best.
 Try it, learn from it, take a deep breath, and take the next small step.

-I had a great little book I bought many years ago – I misplaced it so at the moment I can’t share the name with you.
-The author writes that change often triggers anxiety; it awakens your amygdalae.
-He recommends making changes so small they get in under the amygdalar “radar.”
-One example he gives is of a woman, suffering from obesity and the medical consequences that often accompany it, whose doctor nagged her to change her diet and to exercise.
+I had a great little book I bought many years ago called Change Your Questions, Change Your Life.
+The author Marilee Adams writes that change often triggers anxiety; it awakens your ever-vigilant amygdala.
+She recommends making changes so small they get in under the amygdala’s “radar.”
+In one example the author gives, a woman who suffers from obesity and several medical consequences, reports that her doctor nagged her to change her diet and to exercise.
 She didn’t do any of it although she agreed with her doctor it was the right thing to do.
 She finally got some traction when the doctor told her to tear up her health club membership and just stand up and walk in place during commercial breaks as she watched TV.
 That was her first successful step in a series of steps that led to her eventual loss of weight and improved health.
+That first change was so small, it didn’t trigger her anxiety of failure, which she had already experienced a lifetime’s worth.

 Meaningful Change

 If you’re embarking on a process of change, it helps if you know what it is you want.
-This sounds obvious, but most people, our patients and we too, often may not be fully clear what it is we are striving for.
+This sounds obvious, but most people, including our patients and us too, often may not be fully clear what it is we are striving for.

 I’ll stop here.
-Please share with me of your struggles with change, your failures and successes.
-I’d love to share your thoughts with the other 2000 psychiatrists who regularly read these articles.
+Please share with me your struggles with change, failures and successes both.
+I’d love to share your thoughts with the other clinicians who regularly read these articles.
 I am happy to give you your byline or keep it anonymous.
 Your call.

 Until next time,